24th Annual Faculty Conference on Teaching Excellence

 • The teaching project, strategy, or innovation can be explained in 7 minutes

 To submit your proposal, please click on the link below, fill in your information, and upload your proposal as a Word Document.
-You will receive notification via email concerning the acceptance of your lightning talk to the conference by early November.
+Remember to anonymize your proposal by removing institutional or personal identification information (i.e. XX University instead of Temple University) from your attached document You will receive notification via email concerning the acceptance of your lightning talk to the conference by early November.

 • Title

-• Description of your work to be highlighted by your poster (500 word maximum)
+• Description of your work to be highlighted in your Teaching Innovation Exhibition (500 word maximum)

 • The topic of the proposal is of interest to a faculty (teaching) audience

-• The proposal includes scholarship to ground the project and includes evidence to support implications and conclusions or to demonstrate impact on learning.
-It includes appropriate citations.
+• The proposal includes scholarship and citations when and where necessary, and includes evidence to support implications and conclusions that demonstrate impact on learning

 Keynote and Plenary Speaker Information